B A R E L Y B A D W E B S I T E

 And it's "1-year," with a hyphen, not "1 year."

-But forget that, what the hell does the slash between tree and shrubs even MEAN?
+But forget that, what the heck does the slash between tree and shrubs even mean?
 Does it mean "Tree divided by shrubs"?
 Does it mean, God forbid, "Tree and/or shrubs"?
 Is it possible the signwriter is unaware of the word and?
 Apparently not, as we see from the reference to the firm of Receipt & Dead.

 Anyway, sheesh, what hicks.
 Anyone with any larnin' knows there's no U in "garntee."